 After the winegrower is armed with available environmental data and knowledge, and the determination of the critical time of infection; wise selection of the tool to fight the pests is necessary.
 Winegrower can decide for one method, or for a combination of several methods of pest control.
-Following direct methods of pest control can be used:

-- physical (mechanical control - tillage, mulching, flooding; thermal control; electromagnetic control), - bio-technical (use of sexual confusion, food traps,...), - biological (use of predators, parasitoids, pathogens and competing pests) or - chemical (use of pesticides) control.

-Because the majority of winegrowers tend to use chemical substances to control pests, we will focus more on a chemical pest control, in the next section.
+Direct methods of pest control should be use: either physical (mechanical control - tillage, mulching, flooding; thermal control; electromagnetic control), bio-technical (use of sexual confusion, food traps,...), biological (use of predators, parasitoids, pathogens and competing pests) or chemical (use of pesticides) control.
+Since the majority of winegrowers tend to use chemical substances to control the pests, we will focus on a chemical pest control in the next section.